CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-apiproducts.png)

-1. Run the below command to change the directory to `services` and open `configService.js` file.
+1. Run the below command to change the directory to `services` and open the `configService.js` file.

     ```
     cd src/ContosoTraders.Ui.Website/src/services